Mutoxicated/HYPER/devlog.md

 # Devlog

-This is a log of my entire devlopment process of Over v2.
+This is a log of my entire devlopment process of HYPER.

 ### Day 1